False Bay: Surfing

 False Bay is open to the south, and the prevailing open ocean swell arrives from the southwest, so the exposure varies considerably around the coastline.
-The inshore bathymetry near Cape Point is shallow enough for a moderate amount of refraction of long period swell, but deep enough to have less effect on short period swell, and acts as a filter to pass mainly the longer swell components to the Western shores, although they are significantly attenuated.
+The inshore bathymetry near Cape Point is shallow enough for a moderate amount of refraction of long-period swell, but deep enough to have less effect on short-period swell, and acts as a filter to pass mainly the longer swell components to the Western shores, although they are significantly attenuated.
 The eastern shores get more of the open ocean spectrum, and this results in very different swell conditions between the two sides at any given time.

 The fetch is generally too short for southeasterly winds to produce good surf.

-List of named breaks in False Bay, clockwise from Cape Point to Hangklip:
+The named breaks in False Bay, clockwise from Cape Point to Hangklip, are: